Divorce is not something you planned for when you walked blissfully down

 Once you have decided to divorce, look at your children first.
 Always think

-“in the best interest of the children” as you make your divorce
+whether something is in the best interest of the children as you make

-plans.
-This can include co-parenting, visitation, talking with the children,
+your divorce plans.
+This can include co-parenting, visitation, talking

-meeting with a family therapist and most importantly, reassuring them
+with the children, meeting with a family therapist and most important,

-you both love them and always will.
-Try not to bad-mouth the other spouse.
+reassuring them you both love them and always will.
+Try not to bad-mouth

 Pay attention to your finances.
 Now is not the time to seek revenge or